paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### A Lifo Stack

 For the uninitiated, ***Lifo*** is an acronym for *Last in first out*.
-It well suits a linked list.
 The return stack used by most languages with functions is Lifo, so every return returns from the most recent function.
 Stack-based languages such as FORTH and FICL make working with Lifo an art form of efficiency (and unreadability).
 We use Lifo stacks every day with the undo stack when editing or the back button on a browser.

 ##### First

-`Top` is the standard entry to the linked list, so using Top has no overhead. `Top` is null if the list is empty. `Top` allows access to the first item for processing before deciding what to move or discard it.
-Don't expect `Top` to remain when you yield or otherwise relinquish the CPU.
-If you need it longer, move the item to a list to which your code has exclusive access.
+`First` is the standard entry to the linked list, so using Top has no overhead. `First` is null if the list is empty. `First` allows access to the first item for processing before deciding on move or discard.
+Don't expect `First` to remain when you yield or otherwise relinquish the CPU.

 ```c#
 var working = new LinkedList<MyWorld>();